First off, let's start by defining the terms SFR and SBC so we are all on the same page:

 Small Balance Commercial Properties Also Require Environmental Reports

-Basic loan docs (note, mortgage or deed of trust, personal guaranty, assignment of rents and leases, etc.) are going to be very similar regardless if the loan is secured by an SFR property or an SBC property.
+Basic loan docs (note, mortgage or deed of trust, personal guaranty, assignment of rents and leases, etc.) are going to be very similar regardless if the loan is secured by single-family rental properties or small balance commercial properties. property.
 Both sets of loan documentation will conform to all lending laws to perfect their interest (lien) in the subject property.
 Since the SFR loan, under our assumptions, is an investor loan and not owner-occupied, you will not necessarily see all the consumer disclosures as required by law.

-The difference in loan docs between an SFR and SBC asset start to emerge as the complexity of the asset increases.
+The difference in loan docs between a single-family rental (SFR) property and SBC asset start to emerge as the complexity of the asset increases.
 While the loan documentation package will be very similar between an SFR and a small multifamily property, that changes drastically with assets, such as, large retail centers with credit tenants, large office buildings and other specialty properties (i.e. hotels, warehouses, gas stations, etc.).
 Additional documentation for these type assets may include tenant estoppels, non-disturbance agreements, complex environmental indemnity agreements, lock box agreements, and so forth.
 These types of complex documents are reserved for properties that are not typically seen in the SBC world.

-SFR and SBC lending is very similar in that one must understand the cash flow generated by the subject property.
+An SFR loan and SBC loan are very similar in that one must understand the cash flow generated by the subject property.
 Hopefully, my goal of demystifying small balance commercial lending will inspire residential mortgage brokers to add SBC loans to their product offerings.
 I would encourage residential mortgage brokers to survey their clients and find out which of them owns or is looking to purchase small multifamily buildings (5 – 50 units) or mixed-use properties (with residential and retail units in the same property) as a entry point into SBC lending world.
 We are finding that many SFR investors own or are looking to own these type assets.
-Do not let the perceived complexity of an SBC asset scare you away from adding these loan products to your offerings and expanding your business.